Here’s how to uninstall drivers on your Mac

 When you open it, it displays all the applications, utilities, and drivers it finds on your Mac and makes it easy for you to choose what to remove.
 Here’s how to use it.

-- Download the free edition of CleanMyMac X.
+- Download the free version of CleanMyMac X.

 - Choose the Uninstaller tab in the sidebar.